How to Prepare for Remote Investment Banking Internships?

 |5) Virtual Recruiting Platforms – Increased Automation and AI-Enabled Capabilities to Move Beyond Usage as Initial Screening Tools||

-But due to the logistics of having to host virtual internships for the first time during these Unprecedented Times, most investment banks were forced to shorten their programs to somewhere between five and ten weeks in 2020.
+- Due to the logistics of having to host virtual internships for the first time in 2020, most investment banks were forced to shorten their programs to somewhere between 5-10 weeks.

 Transition to Virtual Internships at Initial Breakout (Source: Financial Times)